 According to Miles Redd, former creative director of Oscar de la Renta Home, “all colors are beautiful in velvet.”
-I say all except mimoza yellow.
+I say all, except mimoza yellow.
 But then again, why would anyone want a mimoza yellow sofa…?
-Oh well, that’s besides the point that if you have a favorite color then go for that.
+Oh well, that’s besides the point.
+So if you have a favorite color, then go for that.
 By all means, charcoal grey, fir green, celadon, french lilac, chocolate brown and astor rose (a muted blush pink) are all colors that sing on pitch aside any color trends.
 Personally, I’m into blue, so my dream velvet sofa is indigo blue.

 Moreover, velvet is a high performance fabric.
 If cleaned and looked after according to the manufacturer’s instructions, it will prove to be worthy of your investment.
 (Never wipe it clean with water or its pile will flatten).
 It wears well, it is thick and durable, yet susceptible to crushing or matting over time; but that is considered as an attribute that comes with its aging – its patina.

 Is velvet still trending in interior design?